 Electrical Connectivity For Unmanned Underwater Vehicles

-Though wireless charging technology exists, there is no substitute for the efficiency of cable-connected power charging, which presents its own set of challenges.
+Though wireless charging technology exists, there is no substitute for the efficiency of cable-connected electric power charging, which presents its own set of challenges.
 Resurfacing is a calculated risk that requires time and energy.
 Taking electrical connections underwater is also a calculated risk.
-One of the most innovative advances in interconnect technology is the invention of niobium connectors, which allow technicians to mate and unmate electrical connections while completely submerged in water.
+One of the most innovative advances in interconnect technology is the invention of niobium connectors, which allow technicians to mate and unmate electrical connectors while completely submerged in water.

 When exposed to water, niobium contacts form their own passive film, which acts as an insulator that electrically isolates the contact from surrounding water.
 When mated, this film is removed, restoring the flow of power as soon as voltage is applied. iCONN System’s patented niobiCONN technology is the safest and most reliable way to form underwater electrical connections.

 Learn more about our niobiCONN connectors.